 - Plan courses

 - Explore independent study and internship opportunities

 - Find campus resources

 The assistant dean in the Hajim School of Engineering and Applied Sciences is available in Lattimore 301.
-Students can also arrange to see the dean of freshmen or the dean of sophomores by calling (585) 275-2354.
+Students can also arrange to see the dean of first year students by calling (585) 275-2354.